meetarthi/Flask-e-com-API/README.md

 ------------
 2. **User Login**

-GET method with parameters username and password checks if the username is in the app_users table.
+GET method with parameters username and password,to get username and password from user

+Checks if the username is in the app_users table.
 - if not in table, displays 'Not registered'

   ![image](https://github.com/meetarthi/marlo-assignment/assets/112666126/4007a946-1de7-450f-bdb6-5998bbed1203)